TITLE: WHEN DRINKING BECOMES A DRAG

-PROJECT BACKGROUND: This project was created for one of our clients who creates comprehensive drug-free workplace programs (DFWP) and policies.
-They provide On-Site Training, Training of Trainers (TOT), OnDemand 24/7 Internet courses, Employee & Supervisor Webinars and Supervisor Training (Classroom).
-For this project, our client wanted a course that was self-guided and included professional narration using a story-based approach to include several custom interactions to keep participants engaged in the material.
-They also wanted the information provided to be relevant and practical to help their participants draw connections to their individual company’s drug-free workplace programs.
-In addition to these requirements, our client also wanted the course to have a modern digital-style look using high-def photographs, a custom table of contents visible during the course, and custom navigation capabilities.
+I created this project for one of my clients who creates comprehensive drug-free workplace programs (DFWP) and policies.
+They wanted a self-guided course that included professional narration using a story-based approach.
+They also wanted to include several custom interactions to keep participants engaged in the material.
+The information provided needed to be relevant and practical to help their participants draw connections to their individual company’s drug-free workplace programs.

-OUR DESIGN APPROACH: The course was designed to include a Welcome/Forward section to introduce the course topics and the narrator to the learner.
-The narrator appeared throughout the remaining four chapters.
-An end of chapter quiz was designed to assess the learners understanding of the content presented.
-In order to receive a course completion certificate, they required the learner to have an average score of 76% across the three end of chapter quizzes.
-The client also wanted to restrict access to sections of the course until earlier sections were completed.
+I designed the course to include a Welcome/Forward section to introduce the course topics and the narrator.
+The narrator appears throughout the remaining four chapters.
+An end-of-chapter quiz assesses the learners’ understanding of the content presented.
+To receive a course completion certificate, they required the learner to have an average score of 76% across the three end-of-chapter quizzes.
+The client also wanted to restrict access to sections of the course until the learner completed earlier sections.

-TABLE OF CONTENTS: We designed the custom image-based table of contents to make it accessible throughout the course.
-The TOC allowed the learner to access the sections from within the course using a slide out menu.
-Storyline variables were used to track completion of each section.
-If the user attempted to jump ahead in the course, before completing an earlier section, a Lightbox slide was used to prompt them to complete the previous chapter.
+I designed the custom image-based table of contents to make it accessible throughout the course.
+The TOC allowed the learner to access the sections from within the course using a slide-out menu.
+I used Storyline variables to track the completion of each section.
+If the user attempted to jump ahead in the course before completing an earlier section, I used a Lightbox slide to prompt them to complete the previous chapter.

-CUSTOM INTERACTIONS: Several custom interactions were used in the course to keep the learners engaged.
-These interactions were synchronized with a story-based narration style.
-For example, in the narration below, the narrator tells a story about Sue who started with just two drinks.
-After the narrator tells her story, the learner is asked to serve Sue two drinks.
-As the story unfolds, and time passes, the learner is asked to serve her more and more drinks.
-The goal of the interaction is to teach the learner how someone’s body changes and adapts to alcohol over time.
-State changes, move animations and triggers were used to create this interaction.
+I used several custom interactions to keep the learners engaged.
+I combined the interactions with a story-based narration style.
+In the interaction above, the narrator provides a background story on Sue.
+After the narrator tells her story, the narrator prompts the learner to serve her two drinks.
+As the story unfolds and time passes, the learner serves her more and more drinks.
+The goal of the interaction is to teach them how someone’s body changes and adapts to alcohol over time.
+I used state changes, move animations, and triggers to create this interaction.

-IMAGES: To maintain a very polished look for the course, we used multiple hi-resolution images optimized with Adobe Photoshop to keep the overall file size minimal.
+To maintain a very polished look for the course, I used multiple hi-resolution images optimized with Adobe Photoshop to minimize the overall file size.

-Do you have the need for a similar course?
-If so, contact us today!
-We would love to work with you and your team to design and deliver training that not only engages your employees but helps drive change within your organization.
+Do you need a similar course?
+If so, contact me today!
+I would love to work with you and your team to design and deliver training that engages your employees and helps drive change within your organization.